joshjerred/AOS/README.md

 # AOS
 Atmospheric Observation System

+To be completly honest, I have absolutly no clue how this works anymore.
+I've been working on it on and off over the past year and every time I try to clean it up I just break something.
+If you legitematly want something usable then you aren't looking in the right place.

 Credit to KI4MCW for the C script to convert the image to an audio file!
 It can be found here: https://sites.google.com/site/ki4mcw/Home/sstv-via-uc